 More than 6.7 million adult students took at least one online class in 2011, a number up sharply from 1.6 million in 2002.
 Around 87 percent of higher education schools offered at least some online curriculum or blended models.

 While both types of education offer pros and cons, online learning has the benefit of being more cost-effective.
 Online courses also offer the flexibility to take classes on a day and time that is convenient for you, which can be key factor for those with a full workload of responsibilities.
-Below, you’ll find the pros of each type of learning so that you can make an informed decision about which type is right for you and your educational goals.
+Below, you’ll find the pros of traditional learning vs. elearning so that you can make an informed decision about which type is right for you and your educational goals.

 A traditional classroom has a few advantages: